m0rkeulv/smartfox-haxe-client/README.md

 ## Changelog:
+### 0.2.6
+ - attempt to make code stricter typed / use less dynamic
 ### 0.2.5
  - replaced haxe-crypto has been replaced with HaxeFoundation/crypto
  - deleted passwordUtil as MD5 really should not be used.